Rafael4A/brush-game-v2/RULES.md

 4. **Highest Sum of Different Suits and Numbers:** The player with the highest sum of collected cards from different suits and with numbers (2 to 7) on them receives 1 point.
 Each card in this sum must have a different suit, and the maximum possible sum is 28 (since Q, J, and K are not considered numbers).

+5. **Brush:** During gameplay, whenever a player leaves the table empty, they receive 1 point.
+This is called a brush.

 ## Winning the Game

 The game continues with multiple rounds until one player accumulates at least 15 points in total from all rounds.